open-wa/wa-automate-nodejs/README.md

 ## Force Refocus and reacting to state

-When a user starts using whatsapp web in a different browser, sulla-hotfix will be left on a screen prompting you to click 'Use here'.
+When a user starts using whatsapp web in a different browser, @open-wa/wa-automate will be left on a screen prompting you to click 'Use here'.
 As of v1.6.6^ you can now force the client to press 'Use here' everytime the state has changed to 'CONFLICT'. onStateChanged results in 'UNPAIRED', 'CONNECTED' or 'CONFLICT';

 ```javascript
 client.onStateChanged(state=>{